baaahs/sparklemotion/Tutorial.md

 Similar to the "Hi-Res" scene templates there is a "BAAAHS" template.
 This has a model of the sheep, and additionally has eyes we can control with a shader that returns `MovingHeadParams` for pan, tilt, color and brightness.
 Currently its recommended to use "Hi-Res" in the simuator for best performance and to occasionally test results on "BAAAHS" before a show.

 Similar to the "default projection", we can add more shaders that are always running.
-The shader library has "Brightness" and "HSB" (hue, saturation, brightness") shaders which are useful to shift the color or brightness of everything running upstream.
+The shader library also has "Brightness" and "HSB" (hue, saturation, brightness") shaders which are useful to shift the color or brightness of everything running upstream.

 Similar to `ColorPicker`, we can use the `Slider`, `Switch`, and `XyPad` controls in a shader and control it through the UI.

+Similar to the "vacuity" you can explicitly place shader controls in the UI grid.
+Currently you may need to download, modify then upload the show JSON for the best control over the UI.

 Similar to the `time` component, we can use `beatInfo`, `beatLink` and `soundAnalysis` components with sound information to make shaders that are sound reactive.